orbitrs/orbit/README.md

 ## 🔮 Future Considerations

-* Orbit Inspector: DevTools for component state & DOM visualization
+* Orbit Inspector: DevTools for component state & renderer visualization
+* Declarative Animation System: High-level, unified API for Skia and WGPU animations
+* Advanced Theming Engine: Dynamic themes, custom theme creation, design token integration
-* Embedded targets: `no_std` with custom lightweight Skia or WGPU backends
+* Embedded targets: `no_std` with optimized Skia/WGPU backends
+* Renderer-specific performance optimizations and benchmarking tools
-* Orbit Studio: WYSIWYG GUI Builder for visual app design
+* Orbit Studio: WYSIWYG GUI Builder with renderer preview options
-* Pluggable rendering backends: Vello, WebGPU native, Vulkan, Metal
+* Additional rendering backends: Vello, WebGPU native, Vulkan, Metal
+* Runtime renderer switching based on performance metrics
 * Precompiled `.orbit` to WASM packages for easy npm distribution

 ---

 ## 📢 Final Notes

-Orbit is more than a UI framework—it’s a **Rust-native UI ecosystem** designed for high performance, safety, and developer joy.
+Orbit is more than a UI framework—it's a **Rust-native UI ecosystem** designed for high performance, safety, and developer joy.
-By embracing WGPU and a unified component model, Orbit aims to be the foundation for the next generation of Rust apps — web, desktop, embedded, and beyond.
+By embracing a hybrid approach with both Skia and WGPU, Orbit provides the best tools for each use case while maintaining a unified API—creating the foundation for the next generation of Rust apps across web, desktop, embedded, and beyond.

 > The Orbit has begun. 🛰️